dobrinaVI/AI-Driven-SMS-Spam-Classifier/README.md

-# AI-Driven-SMS-Spam-Classifier
+# SMS-Spam-Classifier
-The AI-Driven-SMS-Spam-Classifier project leverages the power of the OpenAI library to tackle the challenge of SMS spam detection.
-The primary objective is to develop an intelligent system that can accurately label incoming messages as either spam or non-spam.
-This involves utilizing OpenAI's capabilities to analyze and understand the sentiment of text messages, in addition to utilizing TensorFlow's natural language processing (NLP) capabilities.

-The project follows a two-step approach.
-First, the OpenAI library is employed to process and classify the messages, identifying those that are likely to be spam.
-This initial labeling step serves as a foundation for the subsequent phase.
-In the second step, a deep learning model is trained using the labeled dataset.
+The SMS-Spam-Classifier project utilizes TensorFlow's natural language processing (NLP) capabilities to create separate classification model.
+A deep learning model is trained using a pre-labeled dataset.
 This model is designed to learn patterns, features, and characteristics specific to spam messages, enabling it to make informed predictions about new, unseen messages.